codedbyeallenlobo/Copilot/README.md

 # CopilotApp

-A customizable Windows desktop assistant with hotkey support for quick text and image analysis.
+A customizable Windows AI desktop assistant with hotkey support for quick text and image analysis.
 Capture screenshots (512x512 or full-screen), process clipboard text, and receive AI-powered responses using tailored prompts and OpenAI models.

 ## Features
 - **Hotkey Support**: Capture a 512x512 region (Ctrl+Shift+S) or full screen (Ctrl+Shift+F) for instant analysis.